Chima-Anason/Password-Generator-Project/README.md

 # Easy Version (Step 1)

-Generate the password in sequence.
+Generates the password in sequence.
 If the user wants
 * 4 letters
 * 2 symbols and
 * 3 numbers